GerHobbelt/rapidcsv/doc/view/rapidcsv_FilterSortDocument.md

 GetCell_IndexKey (const c_sizet_or_string auto & pColumnNameIdx,
                   const t_sortKey & pRowKey)
 ```
 Get cell either by it's index or name.

 **Template Parameters**
 - `T_C`    T can be data-type such as int, double etc ; xOR <br>
-            C -> Conversion class statisfying concept 'c_S2Tconverter'.
+            C -> Conversion class satisfying concept 'c_S2Tconverter'.

 **Parameters**
 - `pColumnNameIdx` column-name or zero-based column-index.
 - `pRowKey` tuple representing indexed-key to data-row.

 **Returns:**
 - cell data of type R. By default, R is usually same type as T. <br>
  Else if *`C ≃ ConvertFromStr_gNaN<T>`*, then *`R = std::variant<T, std::string>`*. <br>
  On conversion success variant has the converted value, <br>
  else the string value which caused failure during conversion. <br>
  If `pRowKey` belongs to a filtered out row, then 'out_of_range' error is thrown.

 ---